SlothyKernel1314/phoenix_down_script/README.md

 ## How can Phoenix Down Script help you ?

 Phoenix Down Script is not designed to be used on a "turnkey" basis, as it primarily meets my own needs.
 Nevertheless, a developer could adapt it relatively easily to his own needs.
 In addition, the highly modular nature of this application facilitates the execution of each script independently of the others ; and independently of the application itself.
-Finally, as this application uses many APIs, it is an appropriate study object to analyze the basic functioning of these APIs.
-The developer will be able to see it as an easy way to get started with them.
+Finally, as this application uses many APIs, it is an appropriate study object to analyze the basic functioning of these APIs (cf. script folder).
+The developer will be able to see it as an easy way to get started with them (cf. sample folder).

 ## What data does the script backup ?